legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - **“Automatically save devices” in Fast Pair**
   → If enabled, GMS syncs previously negotiated codec profiles to the cloud.
   → Reapplies LDAC override silently after reset or on new device.
-  → Must be turned OFF to reduce Samsung renegotiation behavior on reconnect.
+  → Must be turned OFF to reduce observed Samsung negotiation behavior on reconnect.

 ---